milad-hub/deprecated-tracker/README.md

 **Pro tip**: Use the filters to narrow down results when working on specific files or features.
 Way faster than scrolling through hundreds of results.

+**Or even faster**: Right-click any folder in the Explorer and select "Scan for Deprecated" to scan just that folder!

 ## How to Use

 ### Running a Scan

 1. Open your TypeScript project in VS Code
 2. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac)
-3. Type "Deprecated Tracker: Scan Project"
+3. Type "Deprecated Tracker: Scan Project" (or "Scan Folder" for specific folders)
-4. Review the results in the panel
+4. Review the results in the panel that opens

+**Or even faster**: Right-click any folder in the Explorer and select "Scan for Deprecated" to scan just that folder!

 ### Filtering Results